Th3-AI/Th3-AI.github.io/jarvis/README.md

-# INERTIA VIRTUAL ASSISTANT USING JAVASCRIPT
+# Jarvis VIRTUAL ASSISTANT USING JAVASCRIPT
 Javascript based Virtual Assistant and interface is made using HTML and CSS.

-Inspired by Siri, the Google Assistant and Alexa, Inertia responses according to user commands.
+Inspired by Siri, the Google Assistant and Alexa, Jarvis responses according to user commands.
 User can give voice command and if that command matches the syntax then desired output is given but if not then it searches the user response on web and returns the same.
 The response is prodided in the form of speech.

 # Demo
-For a demo of Inertia AI, visit [INERTIA - A VIRTUAL ASSISTANT](https://reddevill007.github.io/Javascript-Virtual-Assitant/)
+For a demo of Inertia AI, visit [Jarvis - A VIRTUAL ASSISTANT](https://Th3-C0der.github.io/jarvis/)
 # Features

 - It trigger a voice command given by user and return a voice response